minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 current election-shows that these papers @stratmann-1995 @stratmann-2002 both give the total contributions of an industry to candidates in an election and that only the time of relevance is different.
-Yet what these two papers, and many with similar methodology, neglect to analyse is whether more timely contributions are more effective in affecting the voting behavior of candidates.
+Yet what these two papers, and many with similar methodology, neglect to analyze is whether more timely contributions are more effective in affecting the voting behavior of candidates.
 After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll-calls to maximize their influence on